MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 In this task, you will configure external DNS name resolution by using Azure public DNS zones.

+1. In the web browser, open a new tab and navigate to https://www.godaddy.com/domains/domain-name-search.

+1. Use the domain name search to identify a domain name which is not in use.

 1. In the Azure portal, search for and select **DNS zones** and, on the **DNS zones** blade, click **+ Add**.

 1. Create a DNS zone with the following settings (leave others with their default values):